 'Attitude' is carefully tracked at least termly.
 This includes attendance, punctuality, behaviour, effort, homework and uniform.
 Each area is colour coded: Green-excellent/very good, Amberacceptable/borderline, Red-unacceptable/impaired.
 Targets and support are agreed where necessary.
-A similar 'traffic light' system is used in each class, with children being placed in the Red, Amber and Green according to ongoing behavior/attitude- with more colours being used as needed to acknowledge continued excellent behaviour.

 Rules

 School rules are kept to an essential minimum and are included in our home/school agreement.
 They have been developed to be meaningful to children.
 None are too difficult.
 They are all designed to develop courtesy, good manners and mutual respect.
 They are to protect children from injury, to care for equipment and to maintain a hygienic, healthy environment.